-The following unaudited condensed combined pro forma information for the years ended December 31, 2008 and 2009, gives effect to the acquisition of Nokia as if the acquisition had occurred on January 1, 2008.
+The following unaudited condensed combined pro forma information for the year ended December 31, 2009, gives effect to the acquisition of Nokia as if the acquisition had occurred on January 1, 2008.
 The pro forma information is not necessarily indicative of the results of operations, which actually would have occurred had the acquisitions been consummated on that date, nor does it purport to represent the results of operations for future periods.
-For the purposes of the pro forma information, the Company has assumed that net income includes additional amortization of intangible assets related to the acquisition of \$ 16,623 and \$ 2,738 in 2008 and 2009, respectively, and related tax effects.
+For the purposes of the pro forma information, the Company has assumed that net income includes additional amortization of intangible assets related to the acquisition of \$ 2,738 in 2009, and related tax effects.